-21 bright and comfortable single, double / twin and family rooms, all with en-suite and one double room with handbasin.
+21 bright and comfortable single, double / twin and family rooms, all with en-suite bathroom.
 On the ground floor in the main building are nine rooms, reception and a dining area and on the second floor are four rooms and a lounge area with views of Hekla and Tindfjöll mountains.
 Also rooms in a separate building next to the mainhouse.

 The dining area on the hotel’s ground floor sits up to 40 people.
 A three-course dinner appetiser, main course and dessert is served at 19:30 in summer and at 19:00 during the winter months.
 There is an emphasis on using local ingredients where possible, including meat, fresh seafood and Icelandic vegetables.
 Tea and coffee are available throughout the day.
 Licensed.